Comparing Kubernetes to Pivotal Cloud Foundry — A Developer’s Perspective

 Registered clients can connect to Eureka and ask for available endpoints based on a service id (the value of spring.application.name in case of Spring Boot applications).
 Eureka would return a list of all available endpoints, and that’s it.
 It is up to the client to actually access one of these endpoints.
 That is usually done using frameworks like Ribbon or Feign for client-side load balancing, but that is an implementation detail of the application, and not related to PCF itself.

 Client-side load balancing can theoretically scale better since each client keeps a cache of all available endpoints, and can continue working even if Eureka is temporarily down.

 If your application already uses Spring Cloud and the Netflix OSS stack, PCF fits your needs like a glove.

 Kubernetes uses DNS resolution to identify other services within the cluster.
 Inside the same namespace, you can lookup another service by its name.
 In another namespace, you can lookup the service’s name followed by a dot and then the other namespace.

 The major benefit that Kubernetes’ load balancing offers is not requiring any special client libraries.
-Eureka is mostly targeted at java-based applications (although solutions exist for other languages).
+Eureka is mostly targeted at java-based applications (although solutions exist for other languages such as Steeltoe for .NET).
 With Kubernetes, you can make load-balanced http calls to any Kubernetes service that exposes pods, regardless of the implementation of the client or the server.
 The load-balancing domain name is simply the name of the service that exposes the pods.
 For example: